berthelemy/flisspowercounselling/_pages/06-contact.md

 ---
 <!-- Contact -->

-#### NOVEMBER 2020: Due to the coronavirus pandemic I am not working face-to-face but can offer phone, WhatsApp or Zoom sessions.
+#### JANUARY 2021: Due to the coronavirus pandemic I am not working face-to-face but can offer phone, WhatsApp or Zoom sessions.
 I have very few session times available, but feel free to enquire if you are interested in working with me.
 I have a waiting list if you would like to wait until a suitable appointment time becomes free.

 You can contact me anytime to make an appointment.
 I will get back to you as soon as I get your message.
 This is likely to take a little longer at weekends.